Upper Hutt Posse: History

 UHP formed as a four-piece reggae band in 1985.
 Since their inception, Dean Hapeta (also known as D Word or Te Kupu) and the Posse have been fighting racial injustice through their music.
-In 1988 they released the first rap record and music-video in Aotearoa (NZ) E Tū, through Jayrem Records.
+In 1988 they released the first rap record and music-video in New Zealand, E Tū, through Jayrem Records.
 The song combined African American revolutionary rhetoric with an explicitly Māori frame of reference.
-It pays homage to Māori warrior chiefs resistant of British colonialism, Hone Heke, Te Kooti, and Te Rauparaha.
+It pays homage to Māori warrior chiefs resistant of British colonialism, Hōne Heke, Te Kooti, and Te Rauparaha.

-Releasing their debut album, Against The Flow in 1989 through Southside Records, the group performed nationally and the following year in Sydney, Australia, and in Detroit, U.S.A.
+Releasing their debut album, Against The Flow in 1989 through Southside Records, the group performed nationally and the following year in Sydney and then Detroit.
 Against The Flow consists of sequenced/programmed rap and reggae songs and a political slow jam titled Stormy Weather, the unique lineup of two rappers, a reggae toaster, a female singer, a male singer, and a DJ allowed main songwriter D Word to compose without having to use 'featured' vocalists outside the group.
-In 1990, the group toured marae (Māori community centers), and supported Public Enemy when they visited Aotearoa, and performed with the ragga artist Macca B and the Zimbabwean group the Bhundu Boys in Australia.
+In 1990, the group toured marae (Māori community centres), and supported Public Enemy when they visited New Zealand, and performed with the ragga artist Macca B and the Zimbabwean group the Bhundu Boys in Australia.
 October 1992 saw the completion of a music-documentary, Solidarity, showing UHPosse's visit to the U.S., co-directed by Dean Hapeta and Rongotai Lomas, the music-documentary was aired on TV ONE's Marae.
 With the departure of Darryl Thompson around this time, and then Teremoana Rapley 1993, who became a member of Moana and the Moahunters, and a presenter on television series Mai Time, being joined later by MC Beware who had left the group in late 1989.
 D Word formed Kia Kaha Productions Ltd and continues up to the present day as the leader of UHP through various lineup changes.
 Upon the release of the movie Once Were Warriors, the group's single Ragga Girl appeared on the soundtrack, with MC Wiya and D Word making cameo appearances.
 In 1993 UHP performed at the inaugural Polynesian Music Festival held in Rarotonga.